 Marisol believes that the sustainable, natural production of sea salt guarantees its quality.

-The production of our superior quality sea salt is limited by weather conditions, manual harvesting, and a desired 1:7 ratio of crystallisation to concentration areas in traditional salt works.
+The production of our superior quality sea salt and especially of our flaky Flor de Sal, is limited by weather conditions, manual harvesting, and a desired 1:7 ratio of crystallisation to concentration areas in traditional salt works.

 Careful processing and packaging

 After skimming, the delicate Flor de Sal crystals are carefully placed in specially designed storage boxes to dry in the sun, and to minimise disturbance to the flakes before final packing.
 Sal tradicional is put into large bags before it is transported to our warehouse in Olhão.

 At the warehouse, impurities are removed by hand from both the Flor de Sal and the traditional sea salt 'Sal Tradicional'.
 Flor de Sal is packed without further processing, whereas Sal tradicional is milled prior to packing.